-- 179. The Blue Nile State Government was formed on 5 December 2005, comprising eight ministers including five locality commissioners.
+- 200. The Blue Nile State Government was formed on 5 December 2005, comprising eight ministers including five locality commissioners.
 In November 2007, the number of localities increased to six by the establishment of Al-Tadamon Locality.
 The state legislative body was also instituted.
 Seats were allocated according to the formula stipulated in the CPA (NCP 55%/ SPLM 45%).
 The state cabinet was sworn in on 7 December 2005.
-Certain groups, mainly from the Ingesna and Arab tribes in the western part of Blue Nile State, protested the Government's lack of inclusiveness. - 180.
+Certain groups, mainly from the Ingesna and Arab tribes in the western part of Blue Nile State, protested the Government's lack of inclusiveness. - 201.
 On 1 July 2007, President Al-Bashir issued a decree appointing Malik Aggar (SPLM) as Governor of Blue Nile State, replacing Abdulrahman Mohamed Abumedian (NCP).
 The rotation should have taken place in February 2007: Aggar's predecessor had been appointed in August 2005 and the CPA stipulates that control of the governorships of Blue Nile State should have switched between the NCP and the SPLM after the initial appointee had served 18 months.
 Ahmed Kremano (NCP) was appointed Deputy Governor in place of Zayed Issa Zayed (SPLM).
 Both Aggar and Kremano were sworn in at a ceremony on 3 July.
-(7/07) - 181.
-On 13 November, the Governor of Blue Nile State, Malik Aggar, issued a decree appointing the new Government of the State.
-A list of the current members of the Blue Nile State Executive can be found in Annex 18.
-(11/07) - 182.
+(7/07) - 202.
 On 26 July, an Assessment and Evaluation Commission for Blue Nile States was created by presidential decree (7/07).
-On 12 February 2008, President Al Bashir appointed Abdel Rahim Mohamed Ali and Eisa Zayed as co-chairs of the Commission (02/08). - 183.
+On 12 February 2008, President Al Bashir appointed Abdel Rahim Mohamed Ali and Eisa Zayed as co-chairs of the Commission (02/08). - 203.
 On 21 April 2008, the head of the Blue Nile Assessment and Evaluation Commission, Abdel Rahim Osman, informed local media that the Commission has completed a tour round the State to assess NCP-SPLM efforts to implement the CPA in Blue Nile State.
 He confirmed consensus among the two parties on the importance to implement the agreement and said that emerging political or executive differences did not impact the implementation process.
-(04/08)
+(04/08) - 204.
+On 24 September 2009, a reshuffle of NCP ministers in the government of BNS took place.
+Three ministers lost their portfolio while three were given cabinet post.
+The newly-appointed ministers are Omda Obaid Mohamed Suliaman Abushotal (Culture, Youth & Sports); Fidail Abdelrahman Ogail (Local Government); and Al Agib Abbas Zarroug (Education).
+In addition, three advisors were also appointed.
+(09/09) - 205.
+A delegation of the Three Areas Working Group of the Assessment and Evaluation Commission

-4.1 - Security Update
+4.1 - 23BCeasefire Political Commission (CPC)